-The speedometer shows the speed in either miles per hour (mph) or kilometers per hour (km/h).
-For more information see "Personal Options" under DIC Vehicle Personalization on page 3-73.
+The speedometer shows the speed in either kilometers per hour (km/h) or miles per hour (mph).
+For more information see "Personal Options" under DIC Vehicle Personalization on page 4-69.

 To read the odometer with the ignition off, turn on the parking lamps.